Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaaC.md

 I have compiled the configuration that I wrote above into a gist **[here](https://gist.github.com/Physium/83323a8dadc51b3a6d4cbb7ab816dc5c)** so feel free to reference it if needed.
 You just have tweak the `name` variables according to your environment variables.

 I'm defintely looking to explore further into the capabilties of Terraform.
 There seems to be alot that you do with this and what I have shown is barely just the tip of the iceberg.
-I see this as a very useful tool where you can design the end to end process of your application build up and manage it in a code like manner.
+With the intergration of configurations management tools (Chef, Puppet, Packer, etc) I see this as a very powerful automation tool where you get to design the entire end to end process of your application and manage it in a code like manner.

+## References
 If you would like to read more about what I just did you can check the following offical guides/documentaion from Terraform:
 * [Getting Started](https://www.terraform.io/intro/getting-started/install.html)
 * [Terraform's vSphere Documentation](https://www.terraform.io/docs/providers/vsphere/index.html)